nixworks/public/news/2008/07/3/README.md

 ##### Google
 ### [ Google is ordered to divulge the viewing habits of every user to Viacom if they have watched YouTube videos. ](/news/2008/07/3/google-is-ordered-to-divulge-the-viewing-habits-of-every-user-to-viacom-if-they-have-watched-youtube-videos.md)
-_Context: YouTube, Google, Viacom_
+_Context: YouTube, Viacom, Google_

 ##### NASA
 ### [ NASA announces discovery of water in the atmosphere of Mercury by its MESSENGER probe. ](/news/2008/07/3/nasa-announces-discovery-of-water-in-the-atmosphere-of-mercury-by-its-messenger-probe.md)
-_Context: Mercury's, MESSENGER, NASA_
+_Context: MESSENGER, NASA, Mercury's_

 ##### Series of explosions
 ### [ A series of explosions at a depot storing 1,500 tonnes of obsolete munitions forces the evacuation of some 2,000 people in Sofia and the closure of the Bulgarian capital's main airport. ](/news/2008/07/3/a-series-of-explosions-at-a-depot-storing-1-500-tonnes-of-obsolete-munitions-forces-the-evacuation-of-some-2-000-people-in-sofia-and-the-cl.md)
-_Context: main airport, Sofia, Bulgaria, series of explosions_
+_Context: Sofia, main airport, Bulgaria, series of explosions_

 ## [Previous Day...](/news/2008/07/2/index.md)